 Acer unveils Chromebook 11 C732, Chromebook Spin 11, and Chromebox CXI3

 When it comes to Chromebooks, Acer is one of the premier manufacturers.
 From the early days of Google's desktop OS, Acer has produced quality computers running the Linux-based Chrome OS.
-Best off all, Acer's Chromebooks and Chromeboxes are often quite affordable.
+Best of all, Acer's Chromebooks and Chromeboxes are often quite affordable.
 This makes sense, since the company is largely a value-focused manufacturer.
 Quite frankly, Acer and Chrome OS are a match made in heaven.

 Hot on the heels of announcing its all-new Chromebook 11, the company today unveils three new Chrome OS computers -- Chromebook 11 C732, Chromebook Spin 11, and Chromebox CXI3.
 While the Chromebooks will likely get much of the attention, I am quite smitten with the Chromebox.
 This diminutive desktop is absolutely gorgeous, and it is chock-full of useful ports.
 The Chromebook 11 C732 is also quite intriguing, thanks to its optional LTE connectivity!